calcinai/xero-schemas/README.md

 ## Actual Documentation

-It would be nice to find soemthing to integrate into the build process to automatically render the generated swagger files out to html - in the mean time, you can head to [editor.swagger.io](http://editor.swagger.io) and load any of the schemas above.
+It would be nice to find something to integrate into the build process to automatically render the generated swagger files out to html - in the mean time, you can head to [editor.swagger.io](http://editor.swagger.io) and load any of the schemas above.

 ## Installation and Generation